SyncfusionExamples/getting-started-with-the-dotnet-maui-busy-indicator/README.md

 # Getting Started with the .NET MAUI Busy Indicator
-This section explains the steps to configure the [.NET MAUI Busy Indicator](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfBusyIndicator.html?tabs=tabid-1) control in a real-time scenario and provides a walk-through on some of the customization features available in the control.
-A quick-start project that helps you integrate a Busy Indicator control in a .NET MAUI application by adding the Syncfusion MAUI Sliders package from NuGet.
+This [.NET MAUI Busy Indicator](https://help.syncfusion.com/maui/busy-indicator/getting-started?utm_source=github&utm_medium=listing&utm_campaign=maui-busy-indicator-github-samples) Control is A quick-start project that helps you integrate a Busy Indicator control in a .NET MAUI application by adding the Syncfusion MAUI Sliders package from NuGet.
 This project contains simple code customizations like how to add animation, set the animation duration, adjust the header title, and change the overlay indicator background.

 ## Project prerequisites
 Make sure that you have the compatible versions of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) with the Dot NET MAUI workload and [.NET Core SDK 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later version in your machine before starting to work on this project.